From letter-quasimorphisms to angle structures and spectral gaps for scl: From letter-quasimorphisms to angle structures

-The $1$-handle $\mathcal{H}$ being a trivial $I$-bundle over $e$ means that it is homeomorphic to the product $I\times e$ (where $I=[0,1]$), and the map $\mathcal{H}\rightarrow e$ is given by projection onto the second coordinate.
+The $1$-handle $\mathcal{H}$ being a trivial $I$-bundle over $e$ means that it is homeomorphic to the product $I\times e$ (where $I\coloneqq[0,1]$), and the map $\mathcal{H}\rightarrow e$ is given by projection onto the second coordinate.
 Now pick an orientation-preserving homeomorphism $e\cong S^1$ and consider the composition

-This map is transverse, and defines a decomposition of $\mathcal{H}$ into $2k$ $1$-handles mapping successively to $\alpha_1,\beta_1,\dots,\alpha_k,\beta_k$.
+This map is transverse, and defines a decomposition of $\mathcal{H}$ into $2k$ $1$-handles (if $\Phi\left(g_\mathcal{H}\right)$ has even length as in (\ref{eq:phigh})) mapping successively to $\alpha_1,\beta_1,\dots,\alpha_k,\beta_k$.
 To distinguish those $1$-handles from the original ones, we call them \emph{stripes}.
 Stripes can be divided into two types: \begin{itemize} \item \emph{$a$-stripes}, with image contained in $S^1_a$, and \item \emph{$b$-stripes}, with image contained in $S^1_b$. \end{itemize} We'll depict those two types of stripes with two different colours (red and green).
 The map from each stripe to $S^1_a$ or $S^1_b$ will be encoded in pictures by arrows parallel to the base edge of the $I$-bundle, indicating the positive direction of $S^1_a$ or $S^1_b$ --- see Figure \ref{fig:new-handle}.